ably/ably-java/README.md

 #### Threads

 AblyRealtime will invoke all callbacks on background thread.
-If you are using Ably in Android application it is advised to switch to main thread to update UI.
+If you are using Ably in Android application you must switch to main thread to update UI.

 ```java
 channel.presence.enter("john.doe", new CompletionListener() {